What is Service Design?

 - Risk register to help you identify risks to include in the risk register you can complete a SWOT analysis

-- Stakeholder communication plan to help you identify the right level of communication required for your stakeholders you can complete a stakeholder analysis
+- Stakeholder analysis to help identify your stakeholders and the impact.
+And a stakeholder communication plan to identify the right level of communication required for your stakeholders.

 You should also complete a plan to keep you on track and ensure all of the key elements of the review are covered.
 Some tools you can use for this are: